 In the top spot, you have Amica Insurance followed very closely by USAA Property & Casualty, two of my longtime favorites.
 Just a hair behind them are Auto-Owners Insurance and Erie Insurance Group, two companies that have never much been on my radar.

 Amica and USAA Mutual may not have the best premiums.
 But remember my rule, homeowners insurance is only for use in a catastrophic situation.

 To lower the cost of going with a top-rated insurer, I recommend you take as high of a deductible as you can swallow and your mortgage holder will allow you to have.
 Do not go with the $500 deductible of yesteryear.

-On the flipside of the rankings, the lowest rated insurers in the country are Allstate Insurance and Farmers Insurance, in a tie.
+On the flipside of the rankings, the lowest rated insurers in the country are Allstate Insurance and Farmers Insurance, in a near tie.
 Just a hair above them were American Family, California State Auto Group, Liberty Mutual, and Travelers.

 Firmly in the middle of the pack you have State Farm, Hartford Financial Services, Metlife Auto & Home, and Nationwide Mutual Insurance Company.

 Meanwhile, here's some info on the best and worst auto insurers.

 Yahoo!
 Finance recently had a list of weird exclusions some insurers are now doing.
 Some make sense – like dog attacks.
 But other things are unexpected, like trampolines not being covered.